pqtatopwskinserver/pqtatopwskinserver.github.io/README.md

 # skinserver
-Skin server for OfflineSkins mod
+## Skin server for OfflineSkins mod
+Offline skins can be found at https://minecraft.curseforge.com/projects/offlineskins